zenny-chen/simple-stdatomic-for-VS-Clang/README.md

-# simple-stdatomic-for-VS-Clang
+# Implement several missing C11 standard libraries for MSVC in Visual Studio 2019
-Simple <stdatomic.h> library implementation for Clang in Visual Studio 2017.
+Simple <stdatomic.h>, <stdalign.h> and <threads.h> implementation for MSVC in Visual Studio 2019.

-Clang in Visual Studio 2017 is really smart.
-However the MS-CodeGen backend does not support atomic operation functions.
-Here is a simple implementation of the atomic operation via intrinsic functions on x64 platform.
+MSVC in Visual Studio 2019 has already support part of C11 standard features such as unicode, `_Alignof`, etc. However, there are some language features supported in MSVC but not as standard libraries.
+Here encapsulate some useful features and export as C11 standard libraries.